” … an absolute master of the art of cross-examination”. Chambers UK 2016: Crime

 Details of practice

-Nominated for Junior of the Year in 2014, Alisdair practises in serious crime.
+Consistently ranked as one of the leading juniors for many years, Alisdair practises in serious crime.
 He is well-known as specialist counsel in rape and other difficult and complex sexual offences.
+He has acted in many very high profile cases, including the successful defence of Michael Le Vell, and is a former Times Lawyer of the Week.
 He primarily defends, often as leading junior and is recognised for his expertise in both financial crime and homicide.
 He also practises in professional disciplinary tribunals, inquests and licensing.

 He has extensive experience in fraud having defended as leading junior in a variety of VAT, missing trader, income tax and regulatory frauds.
 His background degree in economics enables him to master the financial details and nuances.
 Solicitors and lay clients value his approachable style and analytic ability.